At a pugnacious Oscars, Apple's feel-good 'CODA' triumphs

 Ultimately, Smith apologized to the academy and to his fellow nominees.

 “Art imitates life.
-I look like the crazy father” said Smith.
+I look like the crazy father” said Smith, chuckling.
 “But love will make you do crazy things.”

+After the show, the Academy of Motion Pictures Arts and Sciences issued a statement saying it “does not condone violence of any form.”
+The Los Angeles Police Department said it was aware of a slapping incident at the Oscars but said the person involved had declined to file a police report.

-Up until that moment, the show had been running fairly smoothly.
-Ariana DeBose became the first Afro-Latina to win an Academy Award for supporting actress.
+Up until then, the ceremony — fashioned as a revival for the Oscars and the movies — had been running fairly smoothly.
+Ariana DeBose became the first Afro-Latina and openly LBGTQ actor to win an Academy Award for supporting actress.
 Jane Campion won the Oscar best director for “The Power of the Dog,” her open-plains psychodrama that twisted and upended western conventions.

 Campion, who had been the first woman ever twice nominated in the category (previously for 1993’s “The Piano”), is only the third woman to win best director.
 It’s also the first time the directing award has ever gone to women in back-to-back years, after “Nomadland” filmmaker Chloé Zhao won last year.